darktable-org/dtdocs/content/preferences-settings/miscellaneous.md

 duration of the ui transitions in ms
 : Defines how long modules and other ui elements will take to transition between states (expand/collapse).
 Set to 0 to disable animation (default 250ms).

+auto-scroll filmstrip to center on selected image
+: When enabled, the filmstrip in culling mode and in the darkroom automatically scrolls to center on the selected image (default on).

 position of the scopes module
 : Choose whether to show the [scopes](../module-reference/utility-modules/shared/scopes.md) module in the left or right panel (default right). (needs a restart)